SteloPin/SetReg_altcolor/README.md

 The program is primily used to maintain registry key dmd_colorize at HKEY_CURRENT_USER\Software\Freeware\Visual PinMame.

-To setup vpinmame with colorized DMDs, file pin2dmd.pal has to be copied to the corresponding rom-folder at c:\Visual Pinball\VPinMAME\altcolor\ and VPinMAME has to be configured to use the the colorized DMD.
+To setup VPinMAME with colorized DMDs, file pin2dmd.pal has to be copied to the corresponding rom-folder at c:\Visual Pinball\VPinMAME\altcolor\ and VPinMAME has to be configured to use the the colorized DMD.
 The VPinMAME-configuration of each rom is stored in registry-key dmd_colorize.

 Here comes SetReg_altcolor into play.